Exiv2/exiv2/README.md

 | Native language support     | gettext   | -DEXIV2\_ENABLE\_NLS=Off     | [http://www.gnu.org/software/gettext/](http://www.gnu.org/software/gettext/) |
 | XMP support                 | expat     | -DEXIV2\_ENABLE\_XMP=Off     | [http://expat.sourceforge.net](http://expat.sourceforge.net)/<br/>Use _**Expat 2.2.6**_ and later |

-On Linux, you may install the dependencies using the distribution's package management system.Install the development package of a dependency to install the header files and static libraries required to build Exiv2.
+On Linux, you may install the dependencies using the distribution's package management system.
+Install the development package of a dependency to install the header files and static libraries required to build Exiv2.

 Notes about different platforms are included in this document: [Platform Notes](#5)